 Checking the Hydraulic Fluid

-The hydraulic system driving the reels is designed to operate on anti-wear hydraulic fluid.
-The machine's reservoir is filled at the factory with approximately 8 gallons of Mobil 424 hydraulic fluid.
-Check level of hydraulic fluid before engine is first started and daily thereafter.
+The machines reservoir is filled at the factory with approximately 8 gallons of high quality hydraulic fluid.
+Check the level of hydraulic fluid before the engine is first started and daily thereafter.
+Appropriate hydraulic oils are listed below.